We Listen. We Help. We Care.

 Many post-judgment modifications are negotiated by the parties, and a Post-Judgment Agreement is entered in court.
 Mediation is available to discuss the new situation and work out an agreement that best suits both parties.
 For example, lower monthly payments now and extend them out for a longer time period.

-If you are seeking a post-judgment modification of child support or alimony in Connecticut, talk to an attorney at The Prince Law Group, LLC in Stamford.
+If you are seeking a post-judgment modification of child support or alimony in Connecticut, talk to an attorney at Prince & Hart of The Prince Law Group, LLC in Stamford.
 We practice strictly in all areas of Connecticut family law.
 We work aggressively to help our clients protect their rights and interests in contempt hearings and all other divorce and family law matters.

 Greenwich Divorce Court Hearing Lawyer · Stamford Family Law Attorney